MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/New-DlpComplianceRule.md

 ```

 ### -Priority
-The Priority parameter specifies a priority value for the rule that determines the order of rule processing.
+The Priority parameter specifies a priority value for the rule that determines the order of rule processing withing the policy.
 A lower integer value indicates a higher priority, the value 0 is the highest priority, and rules can't have the same priority value.

-Valid values and the default value for this parameter depend on the number of existing rules.
+Valid values and the default value for this parameter depend on the number of existing rules in the policy.
 For example, if there are 8 existing rules:

 - Valid priority values for the existing 8 rules are from 0 through 7.

-- Valid priority values for a new rule (the 9th rule) are from 0 through 8.
+- Valid priority values for a new 9th rule that you add to the policy are from 0 through 8.

-- The default value for a new rule (the 9th rule) is 8.
+- The default value for a new 9th rule that you add to the policy is 8.

 If you modify the priority value of a rule, the position of the rule in the list changes to match the priority value you specify.
 In other words, if you set the priority value of a rule to the same value as an existing rule, the priority value of the existing rule and all other lower priority rules after it is increased by 1.